mlindgren/blog-archive/source/projects/mocap/index.markdown

 Next, music information is used in conjunction with user-defined motion routines.
 Five components come together to generate pleasing dance:

-- **Primitive Movements:** Sauer and Yang have implemented twenty four primitive movements which can be combined to create complex, interesting motions.
+- **Primitive Movements:** Sauer and Yang have implemented twenty-four primitive movements which can be combined to create complex, interesting motions.
 These incluce heel clicks, hops, stamps, leg lifts, knee bends, and leg raises.
 - **Script File:** "Simple text files that list Celtic